Internet Fraud Attorney in Tampa

 The far-reaching nature of the Internet often poses a challenge for prosecutors and investigators who are tasked with handling cases of Internet fraud.
 Victims of online fraud are often scattered across Florida and the rest of the country; therefore, gathering witnesses and assessing the full extent of the victims’ losses can be a challenge.
 Related charges are often very steep.
-If you’ve been charged with this type of federal fraud crime, count on the Tampa Internet fraud attorneys at Joffe Law, P.A. to help you mount a powerful defense.
+If you’ve been charged with this type of federal crime, count on a Tampa Internet fraud lawyer at Joffe Law, P.A. to help you mount a powerful defense.

 Internet scams often involve: